Was John Calvin the most fanatical of the Protestant reformers?

 He introduced the Ecclesiastical Ordinances, which outlined the structure of the church and its role in governing the moral and spiritual life of the city.

-He also established the Consistory, a church court responsible for enforcing moral discipline among the citizens.
+He also established the Consistory, which was a church court responsible for enforcing moral discipline among the citizens.

 Under Calvin's leadership, Geneva became a model of Protestant reform and a haven for religious refugees from across Europe.

-The city's academy, founded by Calvin in 1559, attracted scholars and future reformers, spreading his ideas far beyond the city's walls.
+The city's academy, which had been founded by Calvin in 1559, attracted scholars and future reformers, and helped spread his ideas well past the city's walls.

-His systematic approach to theology, as laid out in his seminal work, the "Institutes of the Christian Religion", provided a comprehensive framework for understanding Christian doctrine and practice.
+His systematic approach to theology, as laid out in his seminal work, the “Institutes of the Christian Religion”, provided a comprehensive framework for understanding Christian doctrine and worship.

-One of the central tenets of Calvin's theology is the sovereignty of God.
-He emphasized that God is the ultimate authority in all aspects of life and salvation.
+One of the central tenets of Calvin's theology was the sovereignty of God.
+He emphasised that God is the ultimate authority in all aspects of life and salvation.

-This belief led to his doctrine of predestination, which asserts that God has preordained the salvation or damnation of individuals based on His divine will, independent of human merit or action.
+This belief led to his doctrine of predestination, which asserts that God has preordained the salvation or damnation of individuals based on His holy will, independent of human merit or action.

-This concept was both controversial and influential, shaping the Reformed understanding of salvation and the nature of God's grace.
+This concept was both controversial and influential, and helped form the Reformed understanding of salvation and the nature of God's grace.

 Calvin also stressed the importance of Scripture as the supreme authority in matters of faith and conduct.